MCAT Verbal Reasoning

 In addition to checking your cognition of the undergraduate level concepts of Basic Biology, Organic Chemistry, General Chemistry, and Basic Physics, MCAT also assesses your critical thinking skills and verbal reasoning abilities.
 The Verbal Reasoning part of the exam comprises 40 multiple-choice questions and the time given is one hour.
 Out of the 45 marks you could score in the multiple-choice section of MCAT, the Verbal Reasoning part carries 15 marks, which is the same as the other two parts namely Physical Sciences and Biological Sciences.
 Read on to find more on the Verbal Reasoning part.

-What is being Tested in MCAT Verbal Reasoning?
+What is Being Tested in the MCAT Verbal Reasoning Section?

 - Proficiency in reading, analyzing, and assessing information

 - Ability to draw inferences and reach conclusions based on available information

 - Ability to find out answers from given information

 - Ability and skills to work within given timeframes

 Types of Questions in MCAT Verbal Reasoning